A useful complaint handling technique

-Do you ever find yourself having conversations with a customer or team members and then they say to you at a later date, ” No, that’s not really what I meant!”and you realise that you have completely misunderstood them?
+Do you ever find yourself having conversations with a customer (particularly when complaint handling) or team members and then they say to you at a later date, ” No, that’s not really what I meant!” and you realise that you have completely misunderstood them?

 Or they misunderstand you; you’ve made a comment that’s been mis-interpreted?

 How does this happen?

 Because we all filter or delete information it can mean the information we share or receive, or questions we ask can be very general or vague, making it difficult for others to fully understand the question, issue or action required.

 We are all inclined to generalise, exaggerate or distort situations by the language we use, and this can easily take us off track when we are communicating with others.

 In order to overcome this, we often need to drill down to get specifics; to recognise the ‘fluff’ in our communications and learn the art of clarification or ‘ fluff busting’.

 Fluff busting can help in three ways:

 - To help us to say what we mean as precisely as possible